 Note: Some event subscriptions require specific scopes.
 Required scopes are automatically added to your app and cannot be removed.

 Once your app is published, it will only be allowed to access the resources granted to it by its authorized scopes.
 Each request for a scope is reviewed by the Zoom App Marketplace team upon app submission.

 The Local test tab lets you generate local test credentials and preview your app in the Marketplace.

 After this step, your app will be registered as a draft app and you will be able to integrate Zoom services and APIs in your application’s code.

-Note: Proceed to the Submit page if you would like to make your app publicly available by publishing it through Marketplace or if you would like to request Zoom to make the app shareable within an account for testing purposes.
+Note: You can use the Submit tab to request that Zoom to make the app shareable within an account for testing purposes.

-Request publication once your development is complete if you intend to publish your app in the Zoom Marketplace.
-If you do not intend to publish your app, you can still use the Publishable URL that can be generated in the Submit page to activate your production credentials.
+If you do not intend to publish your app, you can use the generated Publishable URL in this section to activate your production credentials.